 If your tree was damaged or destroyed and an insurance company compensated you for part of the loss, you must subtract this amount from any other damage claim (in a lawsuit for example), unless you are required to repay the insurance company.

 In most states, deliberately injuring a tree is not a crime.
-A minority of states do have statutes that make intentional tree damage a crime resulting in a fine or jail sentence.
-But even if your state doesn't have a specific statute addressing intentional tree damage, a prosecutor could rely on general criminal statutes -- such as those related to theft or property damage -- to bring a criminal prosecution for intentionally harming a tree.
+A minority of states do have statutes that make intentionally damaging a tree a crime, punishable by a fine or jail sentence.
+But even if your state doesn't have a specific statute addressing intentional tree damage, a prosecutor could rely on general criminal statutes; such as those related to theft or property damage; to bring a criminal prosecution for intentionally harming a tree.

 As a practical matter, however, prosecutors rarely go after people who damage trees in residential situations.
 Criminal prosecution is more likely in scenarios involving the timber industry or the Christmas tree business.

-To learn more about laws governing trees on your property, and what to do if your tree is damaged, get Neighbor Law: Fences, Trees, Boundaries & Noise, by Emily Doskow and Lina Guillen (Nolo).
-If you want to consult with a lawyer about tree damage or another type of neighbor dispute, check out Nolo's trusted Lawyer Directory, to find an attorney near you.
+To learn more about laws governing trees on your property, and what to do if your tree is damaged, get Neighbor Law: Fences, Trees, Boundaries & Noise, by the editors of Nolo, or consult with a lawyer about tree damage or another type of neighbor dispute.